Let's Go Brandon: Dark Brandon

 The phrase "Dark Brandon" was initially a meme created by online progressives to parody supporters of "Dark MAGA", a prediction promoted by former U.S. representative Madison Cawthorn that former president Trump would return to power "with a vengeance".
 It copies the "fashwave" aesthetic used initially by online supporters of figures like Donald Trump or Ron DeSantis.

 In September 2022, the phrase was used to mock Biden and compare him to Adolf Hitler, during his Battle for the Soul of the Nation speech on Trump and his supporters.
 During the speech, TV cameras framed Biden in front of a background illuminated by red lighting, along with two uniformed Marines on either side, with The Guardian calling it "dark", and New York Magazine saying the speech prompted "numerous comparisons of Biden to Hitler and Satan".

 The term was soon comically adopted by Biden's supporters and used in memes to support Biden's presidency.
-The term is currently used by both his supporters and his opponents.